Jamie Wall (racing driver)

 Jamie Wall (born 15 April 1977) is a British auto racing driver.

 Racing career

 Jamie Wall driving a Vauxhall Cavalier in the 1997 British Touring Car Championship.

 Wall was born in Chester, England.
 He started his racing career in karting in Britain.
-In 1995 he first raced saloon cars, in the Ford Credit Fiesta Championship.
-In 1996 he raced in both the Rover Coupe Turbo Cup and the Ford Fiesta Challenge.
+In 1995, he first raced saloon cars, in the Ford Credit Fiesta Championship.
+In 1996, he raced in both the Rover Coupe Turbo Cup and the Ford Fiesta Challenge.

-In 1997 he competed in the British Touring Car Championship.
+In 1997, Wall competed in the British Touring Car Championship.
 He raced an ex-works Vauxhall Cavalier for the Mint Motorsport team.

-He later spent two years driving in the Australian Super Touring Championship in an independent Honda Accord.
-In 2001 he drove in the Asia-Pacific Le Mans Series, in a Pilbeam-Nissan.
+Wall later spent two years driving in the Australian Super Touring Championship in an independent Honda Accord.
+In 2001, he drove in the Asia-Pacific Le Mans Series, in a Pilbeam-Nissan.
 This was followed by a drive in the 2003 Late Model US Stock Car Championship.